 The Chase Sapphire Preferred Bonus Offer

-New!
-Get up to $1,050 in Chase Travel℠ value!
-New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $4,000 in purchases in their first 3 months from account opening.
-That’s worth $750 when redeemed through Chase Travel.
-Plus, they can get up to $300 in statement credits on Chase Travel purchases within their first year.
+(Sponsored) New Chase Sapphire Preferred® Card cardholders can earn 60,000 bonus points after spending $5,000 on purchases in the first 3 months from account opening.

 You must have a decent income and credit score when applying for the Sapphire Preferred.